NREL/Wattile/wattile/configs/README.md

   - `lag_interval`: *pandas timedelta*

       Lagging interval (e.g., `15min`) of the time-lagged window.
 In the example figure above, this parameter was set with `60min`.
 Refer to Pandas [shift](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.shift.html) for more details on the mechanism of a time-lagged data processing.
+This parameter should be the same as or a multiplication of `bin_interval`.

   - `lag_count`: *int*